What's in an Audience Panel Report? (And Why It's Different From Traditional Focus Groups)

 | AI creative scoring (Kantar LINK AI, System1) | Predictive ad performance | Quantitative only, no verbatims |

-| Synthetic focus groups (Chorus, OpinioAI) | Qualitative depth + speed | Newer category, requires trust-building |
+| Audience panels (Chorus, OpinioAI) | Qualitative depth + speed | Newer category, requires trust-building |

 Where Chorus Fits In